hpc/mpifileutils/doc/rst/dsync.1.rst

    Do not follow symbolic links in source paths.
-Effectviely allows symbolic links to be copied when the link target is not valid or there is not permission to read the link's target.
+Effectviely allows symbolic links to be copied when the link target is not valid or there is not permission to read the link's target.

 .. option:: -s, --direct